Table of Contents

 Differential Temperature Settings | Two-Stage Furnace Air Conditioner Thermostat Control Problem

 Check your thermostat setting for this differential setting for cooling.
 While you are doing that you may as well check it for heating also.
-Make sure it is set for the 3° F. differential setting from single stage to the second stage.
-You can adjust that differential if you want and in your case you may want to make it 2° F. differential temperature setting.
+Make sure it is set for the 3° F. differential setting from the single-stage to the second stage.
+You can adjust that differential if you want and in your case, you may want to make it a 2° F. differential temperature setting.